 one-of-a-kind personality, along with her meticulous attention to detail and impeccable manners, makes her a perfect match for the position.
 She takes great pleasure in pristine cleanliness.
 The day Molly visits the apartment of the notorious and affluent Charles Black and discovers the room in disorder and a

 guest to their hotel, Mr Black dead in his bed.
-She has no idea what’s occurring, but the police are already looking at Molly as their prime suspect because of her strange behaviour.
+She has no idea what’s occurring, but the police are already looking at Molly as their prime suspect because of her strange behavior.
 She soon realizes that she is entangled in a web of lies from which she has no escape.
-Luckily for Molly, she has friends who try to figure out who did all these.
+Luckily for Molly, she has friends who try to figure out who did all this.

 The Maid is both a locked-room mystery and an uplifting spiritual journey, in which the main character discovers the key to solving any enigma is to connect with another person’s heart.